Federal Criminal Defense

 - Federal gun crimes.
 Possession of a gun by a felon is illegal under both federal and state law and you can be charged with this crime or other federal gun crimes in federal court at the discretion of the U.S. attorney.

 These are just a few examples of the types of crimes that can give rise to federal charges.
-Whenever you engage in criminal behavior that spans state lines, or when you engage in organized crime, you may be charged in federal court.
+Additionally, whenever you engage in criminal behavior that spans state lines, or when you engage in organized crime, you may be charged in federal court.

 Defending Yourself Against Federal Criminal Charges